-Accredited certifiers are responsible for ensuring that a condition is imposed on a complying development certificate in accordance with this Plan.
-They must notify Council of their determination within two (2) days of making the determination, in accordance with section 130(4) of the Environmental Planning and Assessment Regulation 2000.
+Accredited certifiers are responsible for ensuring that a condition is imposed on a complying development certificate in accordance with this Plan and Section 156(2) of the Environmental Planning and Assessment Regulation 2000 ("the Regulation").

-Applicants must pay their contribution before commencing the complying development works.
+Accredited certifiers must ensure that the relevant contribution has been paid before commencing the complying development works.